The American Express Explorer Credit Card is one of the most popular Amex products in market.

 This included: Aer Lingus, Air France, American Airlines, Austrian Airlines, British Airways, Cathay Pacific, Delta Air Lines, Etihad Airways, Emirates, KLM Royal Dutch Airlines, Lufthansa, Qatar Airways, Singapore Airlines, Swiss International Air Lines, United Airlines and Virgin Atlantic Airways.
 Note that some lower-cost airlines may be unavailable to book.

-Tip: While the Travel Credit is only valid for 12 months, there’s nothing to stop you from waiting until the final month of expiry, and then booking an international flight 10 to 11 months out.
+Tip: While the Travel Credit is only valid for 12 months, in reality, you can still book for travel significantly later.
+This is done by waiting until the final month of Travel Credit expiry and then booking an international flight 10 to 11 months out.

 When it comes to accommodation, American Express Travel boasts tens of thousands of properties across Australia and overseas.
-This includes major chains such as Hilton, Accor, Hyatt and Marriott, and extends to many boutique and family-run hotels and lodgings.
+This includes major chains such as Hilton, Accor, Hyatt, and Marriott.
+It also extends to many boutiques and family-run hotels and lodgings.

-A search with the same booking parameters brings up a non-refundable direct booking rate of $292 (10% more expensive) – on the Four Seasons website:
+A search with the same booking parameters on the direct hotel website brings up a non-refundable direct booking rate of $189 – the same cost: